websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/publications/making-and-publishing-changes.md

 Alternatively, you can publish a publication by going to its *Changes* page and clicking on *Publish*.

-DXP performs a conflict detection to see if there are any conflicting changes.
+DXP performs conflict detection to see if there are any conflicting changes.
 If there are any conflicts detected, DXP notifies you of all automatically resolved conflicts and whether any conflicts require manual resolution.
 You cannot move forward with publishing until all conflicts are resolved.
 See [Resolving Conflicts](./resolving-conflicts.md) for more information about this process.

 Once all conflicts are resolved, you can click on *Publish* to make your changes live on production.
 Clicking on *Publish* also redirects you to the *History* tab of the Publications page, where you can see publication details, including its date, publisher, and status.
 Here, you can also revert changes.
 See [Reverting Changes](./reverting-changes.md) for more information.